Luqqk/catchments/README.rst

 🌍 catchments
 =============

+**WARNING: The project has reached a stable, usable state but is no longer being actively developed; the author have ceased all work on it.**

 Python wrapper for multiple APIs, that provide catchments-areas.
 It allows to acquire and manipulate catchments from those APIs.
 It can help you answer the questions like: "Where can I get in 30 min from that point?"